TritonVM/triton-vm/specification/src/processor-table.md

 1. `RunningEvaluationStandardInput` for the Evaluation Argument with the input symbols.
 1. `RunningEvaluationStandardOutput` for the Evaluation Argument with the output symbols.
 1. `InstructionLookupClientLogDerivative` for the Lookup Argument with the [Program Table](program-table.md)
-1. `RunningProductOpStackTable` for the Permutation Argument with the [OpStack Table](operational-stack-table.md).
+1. `RunningProductOpStackTable` for the Permutation Argument with the [Op Stack Table](operational-stack-table.md).
 1. `RunningProductRamTable` for the Permutation Argument with the [RAM Table](random-access-memory-table.md).
 1. `RunningProductJumpStackTable` for the Permutation Argument with the [Jump Stack Table](jump-stack-table.md).
 1. `RunningEvaluationHashInput` for the Evaluation Argument with the [Hash Table](hash-table.md) for copying the input to the hash function from the processor to the hash coprocessor.
 1. `RunningEvaluationHashDigest` for the Evaluation Argument with the [Hash Table](hash-table.md) for copying the hash digest from the hash coprocessor to the processor.
 1. `RunningEvaluationSponge` for the Evaluation Argument with the [Hash Table](hash-table.md) for copying the 10 next to-be-absorbed elements from the processor to the hash coprocessor or the 10 next squeezed elements from the hash coprocessor to the processor, depending on the instruction.
 1. `U32LookupClientLogDerivative` for the Lookup Argument with the [U32 Table](u32-table.md).
-1. `ClockJumpDifferenceLookupServerLogDerivative` for the Lookup Argument of clock jump differences with the [OpStack Table](operational-stack-table.md), the [RAM Table](random-access-memory-table.md), and the [JumpStack Table](jump-stack-table.md).
+1. `ClockJumpDifferenceLookupServerLogDerivative` for the Lookup Argument of clock jump differences with the [Op Stack Table](operational-stack-table.md), the [RAM Table](random-access-memory-table.md), and the [Jump Stack Table](jump-stack-table.md).

 ## Padding